byceps/byceps/docs/concepts/scopes.rst

 Each party belongs to a :ref:`brand <scope-brand>`.

-Entities that belong to the party scope include orga teams, shops, tickets, seating areas, and :ref:`sites <scope-site>`.
+Entities that belong to the party scope include:

+- orga teams
+- shops
+- tickets
+- seating areas

 .. _scope-site: